How Many Ml In 100g

 Understanding the relationship between mass and volume has broad applications in various fields:

 • Cooking and Baking: Recipes often specify ingredients by weight (grams) for accuracy.
-However, measuring liquids is often done by volume (milliliters).
+That said, measuring liquids is often done by volume (milliliters).
 Knowing the density allows you to convert between these measurements precisely.

 • Science and Research: In scientific experiments, precise measurements are critical.
 Converting between mass and volume is fundamental in various analyses, including chemistry, physics, and biology.